Updated 5-30-24

-But for all their hardiness in some ways, in other ways flowers can be delicate.
-Not all of them can stand up to intense heat.
+But, for all their hardiness in some ways, flowers can be delicate.
+Not all of them can stand up to the intense heat.
 And since most outdoor living happens in the high temperatures of summer, you need to plan for that.

-If, however, when the month of June arrived, you realized you never planted spring bulbs, no worries.
+If, however, when the month of June arrives, you realize you never planted spring bulbs, no worries.
 A beautiful landscape, spruced up with heat-tolerant flora, is still possible.

-The weather in the northeast over the next week or so includes great planting weather, if intermittently.
+The weather in our area over the next week or so includes great planting weather.
 So we’re highlighting today a few plants that will stand up well to even long summer heatwaves and still thrive.

 Hibiscus